gysel/go-http-echo-server/README.md

 Then point your browser to [http://localhost:8080](http://localhost:8080).

 The port will be set to `8080` by default.
-If you want to run the server on another port, pass it as a parameter:
+If you want to run the server on another port, pass it using the `PORT` environment variable or as a parameter:

 ```go
 go run echoserver.go 8090